What can we learn about who’s trying to enter the United States from the 650 death reports of people who didn’t make it?

-Stephanie Leutert is the Mexico Security Initiative Fellow at the University of Texas at Austin.
-She will be writing for Beyond the Border, a Strauss Center and Lawfare collaboration, and providing an in depth look at security challenges in Mexico and Central America.
+Stephanie Leutert is the Director of the Mexico Security Initiative at the University of Texas at Austin.
+She writes for Beyond the Border, a Strauss Center and Lawfare collaboration, and provides an in depth look at security and migration challenges in Mexico and Central America.

 Subscribe to this Lawfare contributor via RSS.

 The sheriff of a rural Texas county granted me access to the death reports of hundreds of people who passed away trekking through his jurisdiction to avoid a Border Patrol checkpoint.
 Here is their story.

 Last year, I traveled to the Guatemalan highlands to visit the towns that were sending the most people per capita to the United States.
 I was curious about why Guatemalans were leaving their communities and what factors contributed to these decisions.
 In each town, I never found a single answer but, rather, various overlapping reasons that included a changing climate, low wages, few opportunities for employment, a desire for family reunification, distrust in political leaders and a lack of safety, among others.

 Every month, U.S. Customs and Border Protection (CBP) and Mexico's National Migration Institute (Instituto Nacional de Migración, INM) release their migration apprehension numbers that chart the movements of Central Americans across the region.
 These numbers hint at larger stories of difficult conditions in Central America, varying levels of migratory enforcement in Mexico, and ever-shifting U.S. policies.

 Editor's note: This post is a translation of "How Many Central Americans Are Traveling North?," by Stephanie Leutert and Sarah Spalding.
 The original English version of the post is available here.